Bundles

 Naming your Bundles

 Bundles are very flexible and you can adapt them to a lot of scenarios.
-For example, you can use them to separate concerns between environments, for testing and evaluations, or to equip different models with specific sets of tools.
+For example, you can use them to separate concerns between environments, for testing and evaluations, or to equip different models with specific sets of MCP servers.

 Choosing the right naming format